chngweec/chngweec/README.md

 chngweec/chngweec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+I'm the manager for a team of test developer's.
+We regularly collaborate on similar projects, each taking care of the changes.
+In addition, we would all have access to the shared respository and are able to create new branches when we make program changes for release to the production to use.